History of Paraguay: Liberal rule

-The Chaco War
+Chaco War

-Paraguay's dispute with Bolivia over the Chaco, a struggle that had been brewing for decades, finally derailed the Liberals.
-Wars and poor diplomacy had prevented the settling of boundaries between the two countries during the century following independence.
-Although Paraguay had held the Chaco for as long as anyone could remember, the country did little to develop the area.
+Paraguay's dispute with Bolivia over the Chaco, brewing for decades, finally derailed the Liberals.
+Wars and poor diplomacy had prevented the settling of boundaries between the two countries.
+Although Paraguay had held the Chaco, the country did little to develop the area.
 Aside from scattered Mennonite colonies and nomadic Indian tribes, few people lived there.
 Bolivia's claim to the Chaco became more urgent after it lost its sea coast (the Atacama region) to Chile during the 1879–84 War of the Pacific.
 Left without any outlet to the sea, Bolivia wanted to absorb the Chaco and expand its territory up to the Paraguay river in order to gain a river port.
-In addition, the Chaco's economic potential intrigued the Bolivians.
-Oil had been discovered there by Standard Oil in the 1920s, and people wondered whether an immense pool of oil was lying beneath the entire area.
+In addition, oil had been discovered there by Standard Oil in the 1920s, and people wondered whether an immense pool of oil was lying beneath the entire area.

-The Chaco issue

 While Paraguayans were busy fighting among themselves during the 1920s, Bolivians established a series of forts in the Paraguayan Chaco.
 In addition, they bought armaments from Germany and hired German military officers to train and lead their forces.
 Frustration in Paraguay with Liberal inaction boiled over in 1928 when the Bolivian army established a fort on the Paraguay river called Fortín Vanguardia.
-In December of that year, Paraguayan major (later colonel) Rafael Franco took matters into his own hands, led a surprise attack on the fort, and succeeded in destroying it.
+In December of that year, Paraguayan major (later colonel) Rafael Franco led a surprise attack on the fort, and succeeded in destroying it.
 The routed Bolivians responded quickly by seizing two Paraguayan forts.
 Both sides mobilized but the Liberal government felt unprepared for war so it agreed to the humiliating condition of rebuilding Fortín Vanguardia for the Bolivians.
 The Liberal government also provoked criticism when it forced Franco, by then a national hero, to retire from the army.

 As diplomats from Argentina, the United States, and the League of Nations conducted fruitless "reconciliation" talks, Colonel José Félix Estigarribia, Paraguay's deputy army commander, ordered his troops into action against Bolivian positions early in 1931.
 Meanwhile, nationalist agitation led by the National Independent League (Liga Nacional Independiente) increased.
 Formed in 1928 by a group of intellectuals, the League sought a new era in national life that would witness a great political and social rebirth.
 Its adherents advocated a "new democracy" that, they hoped, would sweep the country free of petty partisan interests and foreign encroachments.
 An amalgam of diverse ideologies and interests, the League reflected a genuine popular wish for social change.
 When government troops fired on a mob of League students demonstrating in front of the Government Palace in October 1931, the Liberal administration of President José Guggiari lost what little legitimacy it retained.
 The students and soldiers of the rising "New Paraguay" movement (which wanted to sweep away corrupt party politics and introduce nationalist and socialist reforms) would thereafter always see the Liberals as morally bankrupt.